friday963/aws-security-specialty-notes/README.md

         - Applied to the ENI of a resources.
         - Only have allow rules (does not have deny rules except for the implicit deny.)
         - Has both inbound and outbound rules.
+        - You can get notifications about security group changes by using cloudtrail pushing logs to cloudwatch logs and use a metric filter to match security group changes.
     - NACL
         - Stateless
         - Processed in order of rules.